systemallica/backend-go/README.md

 - Chi as HTTP/2 Go Web Framework.
 - Endpoint to start a ride -> `POST /rides`.
 - Endpoint to finish a ride -> `POST /rides/{id}/finish`.
+- Endpoint with exposed application metrics in the Prometheus text format -> `GET /metrics`.
+- Prometheus service to browse metrics -> `http://localhost:9090/graph`.
 - Input validation:
   - Do not start a ride if user_id or vehicle_id are not provided.
   - Do not start a ride if the user or vehicle have another ride ongoing.